 We are a newly formed company that has conducted no operations and has generated no revenues.
 Until we complete our initial business combination, we will have no operations and will generate no operating revenues.
 In making your decision whether to invest in our securities, you should take into account not only the background of our management team, but also the special risks we face as a blank check company.
 This offering is not being conducted in compliance with Rule 419 promulgated under the Securities Act.
 Accordingly, you will not be entitled to protections normally afforded to investors in Rule 419 blank check offerings.
-For additional information concerning how Rule 419 blank check offering to Those of Blank Check Companies Subject to Rule 419."
+For additional information concerning how Rule 419 blank check offerings differ from this offering, please see the section of this prospectus entitled "Proposed Business - Comparison of This Offering to Those of Blank Check Companies Subject to Rule 419."
 You should carefully consider these and the other risks set forth in the section of this prospectus entitled "Risk Factors."